Non-technical summaries of projects

-Information on the content of NTS can be found in Annex I of Commission Implementing Decision 2020/569/EU.
+Details about the content of NTS can be found in Annex I of Commission Implementing Decision 2020/569/EU.
 The relevant guidance and template forms for submitting a NTS are available in the project authorisation applications section.
-Queries in relation to completing a NTS should be addressed during the project evaluation stage or sent to email@example.com.